-- 1. Check the ground rod (18): - a.
-Use Maintenance screen 5 to raise and lower the ground rod.
+- 1. Check the ground rod (18): - Use Maintenance screen 5 to raise and lower the ground rod.
 See Maintenance 5: Misc Valve Resets and Test, page 61. - b.
 Activate the ground rod to raise it and deactivate it to lower it several times.
 Listen for the sound of the ground rod making contact when raising and lowering.
-In both cases, the ground rod should fully retract or extend in less than 2 seconds. - If the ground rod takes more than 2 seconds to fully retract or extend, use the following steps to lubricate the cylinder. - 3.
+In both cases, the ground rod should fully retract or extend in less than 2 seconds. - 2.
+If the ground rod takes more than 2 seconds to fully retract or extend, use the following steps to lubricate the cylinder. - 3.
 Relieve pressure in the system.
 Follow the Pressure Relief Procedure, page 30. - 4.
-Slide the electrostatic shield (82) up to remove. - 5.
-Slide the electrostatic shield (12) to the left to remove. - 6.
-Lubricate the ground rod (18): - a.
-Clip the tie straps that hold the bleed resistor (24) and ground rod together. - b.
-Remove the two screws (124), lock washers (22), flat washers (19), and spacers (123) that hold the ground rod to the back panel. - c.
+Slide the electrostatic shield (12) up to remove. - 5.
+Lubricate the ground rod (18): - Clip the tie straps that hold the bleed resistor (24) and ground rod together. - Remove the two screws (124), lock washers (22), flat washers (19), and spacers (123) that hold the ground rod to the back panel. - c.
 Tip the ground rod forward and put 5 drops of lubricating oil in the small air exhaust hole at the top of the cylinder. - d.
 To reassemble, tip the ground rod back into the cabinet.
 Reattach the screws (124), lock washers (22), flat washers (19), and spacers (123).
-Fasten new tie straps around the bleed resistor and ground rod. - e.
-This process may move the wires at the bottom of the components.
-After the reassembly is complete, check the continuity between the fluid pressure regulator, bleed resistor, and ground rod. - 7.
-Reinstall electrostatic shields (12 and 82) inside the cabinet. - 8.
+Fasten new tie straps around the bleed resistor and ground rod. - This process may move the wires at the bottom of the components.
+After the reassembly is complete, check the continuity between the fluid pressure regulator, bleed resistor, and ground rod. - Reinstall the electrostatic shield (12) inside the cabinet. - 7.
 Close the enclosure doors and reapply pressure to the system. - Repeat step 1.
 Activate the cylinder 10 times and then verify that the cylinder speed is less than 2 seconds.